 'The increasing disparity is a result of a variety of reasons including "material and social living conditions" as well as access to medical care', according to HHS."

-My Response: So my boss and my neighbor will live longer than me because they have more money to pay for healthcare and maybe retire earlier in a life of luxury.
-Must be nice to have nice things in life, but it's still not their fault that I can't afford these things for a better life.
+My Response: So my neighbor will live longer than me because they have more money to pay for healthcare and maybe retire earlier in a life of luxury.
+Must be nice to have nice things in life, but it's still not their fault that I can't afford these things for a better life myself.

 B. "For Americans born in the early 1960s, 5% of poor people went to college and 35% of rich folks did, according to the Russell Sage Foundation.
 They defined rich and poor as top and bottom 25% for income.